Locations:

 Bronchospasm

-Bronchospasms happen when the muscles that line your bronchi (airways in your lungs) tighten.
-This results in wheezing, coughing, and other symptoms.
-Many things can cause bronchospasm, including asthma, and it’s usually managed with bronchodilators.
-If you’re having bronchospasm symptoms, call 911 or go to your nearest emergency room.
+Bronchospasms happen when the muscles that line the airways in your lungs tighten.
+It causes wheezing, coughing and other symptoms.
+Many things cause bronchospasm, including asthma.
+Medications can usually manage bronchospasm.
+If you’re having symptoms, call 911 or go to the nearest ER.

-With bronchospasm, the muscles that line your bronchi tighten and constrict your airway.
+With bronchospasm, the muscles that line your bronchi tighten and make it harder for air to pass through your airways.

 Advertisement